Python#

 rollout_test.py for an example

-of threaded operation (and more generally for usage examples).
+of threaded operation (and for more general usage examples).

 minimize#